-JEE Advanced preparation demands a well-structured strategy with analytical, time management, and exam-taking skills.
-Therefore, students aspiring to strengthen their engineering career with eminent professors and Nobel laureates from India’s best engineering colleges are advised to plan their preparations and put efforts from the very beginning itself.
+JEE Advanced preparation demands a well-structured strategy along with possessing analytical, time management, and exam-taking skills.
+Therefore, students aspiring to strengthen their engineering career with eminent professors and Nobel laureates from India’s best engineering colleges are advised to plan their preparations carefully and put in the effort to study competently from the very beginning itself.

 Preparation tips for Physics: Physics is purely a conceptual subject.
 Hence, you need to get your basics strong to score well in this section.
 For better results, start your preparations from NCERT textbooks followed by reference from other core books.
 Mostly the questions are framed by the combination of two or more concepts.
 Therefore, memorize all the important physics formulas for JEE covered in the syllabus and have a strong conceptual base to answer the complex physics problems asked in the exam quite easily.

 Preparation tips for Maths: This section asses the problem-solving and analytical skills of students.
 To excel in this subject the students are required to have a regular and rigorous practice of problems.
 It’s merely impossible to excel in maths by just screening and memorising.
 Focus more on chapters like vectors, 3D geometry, derivatives, trigonometry, quadratic equations, sequence-series, logarithms, etc. Try to interlink different concepts and create your own shortcut methods to have a better understanding of concepts.